 As experience accumulates, improvements are being made continuously to the filtering and selection algorithms described in this paper.
-For example, a suggested improvement involves the dynamic activation of selected peer associations when other peer associations become unreachable.
+For example, a possible way to improve accuracy involves the combination of selected peer offsets and computing the ensemble offset using techniques suggested in [BLA74].
+Another improvement involves the dynamic activation of selected peer associations when other peer associations become unreachable.
 The intent of this suggestion is to further reduce the polling overheads when a large number of possible peers are available, but only a few are needed for reliable synchronization.

 At present, NTP support is available only for Fuzzball and Unix systems.
 Support is needed for other systems, including personal workstations of various manufacture.
-While NTP has been evolved within the DARPA/NSF Internet protocol suite, there is obvious application to the ISO protocol suite, in particular the protocols of the connectionless (CNLS) branch of that suite.
+While NTP has been evolved within the Internet protocol suite, there is obvious application to the ISO protocol suite, in particular the protocols of the connectionless (CNLS) branch of that suite.
 Perhaps the most attractive methodology would be to integrate NTP functions directly into the ES-IS and IS-IS routing functions and network management systems.